This information is for anyone with axial spondyloarthritis, including people with ankylosing spondylitis

 It improves your general fitness, flexibility and strength in a safe, low impact environment.
 But it’s important to swim using the right stroke and good technique

-Front crawl is a great stroke for many people with axial SpA (AS).
+Front crawl is a great stroke for many people with axial SpA.
 The body position remains extended throughout, including the neck, and the spine rotates gently.

 Try to include some back crawl in every swimming session.
 This helps with opening the chest and ensures your shoulders rotate anti-clockwise.